 This is a variable mortgage, so the interest rate can change and you may pay more or less as a result.
 Unlike SVR, tracker mortgages are linked to the Bank of England Base Rate, so they will only change if the base rate changes, not on the whim of a lender.
 The rate is fixed at a certain percentage above the Base Rate.
 These deals are often cheaper than fixed rate deals because the risk to the lender is lower, but you need to be sure you could cope with your mortgage going up.

 This is a sophisticated kind of flexible mortgage, where your home loan is linked with your savings and/or bank accounts.
 Instead of paying interest on the whole outstanding amount of your mortgage, the amount you have in savings is taken off when the interest is calculated.
 You don’t earn interest on your savings, but instead you don’t pay any mortgage interest on that same amount.
 If you have large amounts of savings, or even if you have high sums in your current account for the first half of the month, you save on mortgage interest.
 Those savings, which can be considerable, can be used to either reduce your monthly mortgage payments or reduce the term of the mortgage.
-Interest rates are slightly higher than non-offset mortgages, so use an online calculator or consult an independent broker such as Embrace Financial Services to be sure it is the right choice for you.
+Interest rates are slightly higher than non-offset mortgages, so consult one of our advisers to be sure it is the right choice for you.

 There are some additional issues to bear in mind if you are purchasing a brand new home from a developer: